-Block structure should be varied, one that can help to determine a clear movement strategy around the Site, creating streets having character and spaces creating a "sense of place".
+Block structure should be varied, one that can help to determine a clear movement strategy around the Site, creating streets having character and spaces creating a 'sense of place'.

-Along the main development access road, which in its main form should be in a secondary "looped" format (extending from the primary loop proposed to serve development upon the residential allocation site to the north) to help promote permeability, a formal block structure could be more continual with building facades located close to the street.
+Along the main development access road, which should ideally be in a looped format to promote permeability, a formal block structure could be more continual with building facades located close to the street.
 Within this "loop" expectant development density will be at its highest.
-Secondary streets can spur off this access road, to serve other development parcels within the Site.
+Secondary streets can spur off this access road, to serve the both the outer fringes of the Site, but also the "Charity Trust Land" and the area of Lillington planned for regeneration, to the north.